MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # READ SO YOU DON"T LOSE WORK!
 UNREAL 4.25.1 BUG

 There is a bug in 4.25.1 that causes an editor crash.
-If there are mediabundles in the current level and you open a new level the editor may crash and lose everything till the last time you saved.
-Epic says the fix will be in 4.25.2  Tillthen I will checkin this project without media bundles in the level to avoid crashes and lost work.
+If there are mediabundles in the current level and you open a new level the editor may crash.
+Epic says the fix will be in 4.25.2  Till then I will checkin this project without media bundles in the level to avoid crashes and lost work.

 You can still use the level for Virtual Production, just drag the two media bundles from the AJA folder (or make your own if you don't use AJA) back into the level.
 But once you do this DO NOT try to switch levels or Unreal may crash.
 Delete the media bundles from the level (NOT from content browser) and you should be able to switch levels again.

 # VPStudio is a WORK IN PROGRESS, NOT FULLY FUNCTIONAL

-This is my new template for Virtual Production.
-It's easier to understand how it works and it has a number of new features.
-It should also be esier to setup and customize for your studio.
+This is my new Virtual Production project.
+It's easier to setup and customize for your studio setup and it has many new features.

-Things could change on an almost daily basis.
-Feel free to look at it and make comments on anything you think could be improved.
-Feel free to use any of the bits and pieces or ideas you find here in your own projects, just please credit me, Greg Corson for whatever stuff you take.
+It will change almost daily.
+Please take a look at it and make comments on anything you think could be improved.
+Feel free to use anything you find here in your own projects, just please credit me, Greg Corson, for whatever you use.

-I will be starting a series of tutorial videos on my YouTube site soon.
+A series of tutorials on this project has already started on my YouTube channel.

 # What a boaring level!

-Yes, this level isn't very pretty.
+Yes, the included level isn't pretty.
 This is because of content licensing.
-Content from the Epic Marketplace and many other online stores allows you to use it in games and videos, but you CAN NOT distribute it in an Unreal project.
-So this sample is made with only things that come with the Unreal distribution, this also makes the project small and quick to download.
+Content from the Epic Marketplace and many other online stores allows you to use it in games and videos, but you CAN NOT distribute as part of an open Unreal project.
+This sample is made with things that are built into Unreal when you get it, so no licensing issues and it keeps the project very small.
 I'm working with some artists to make a few virtual production sets we can give away, but they are not done yet.
 If you are an artist would like to help by contributing original material under creative commons license, please let me know.

-To be clear, you CAN buy or use free content from Epic in your own work, but YOU have do buy or download it from Epic, their licensing will not allow me to give it to you.
+To be clear, you CAN buy or use free content from the Epic's Unreal marketplace in your own work, but YOU have to get it from Epic yourself, their licensing will not allow me to give it to you.

 # Recommendations for Use

-Every time you check this out from github there could be major changes.
+Every time you check this out from github there could be big changes.
 I recommend you keep an UNCHANGED copy as a backup.
 If I make a change that isn't compatible with what you are doing, you will have your saved version to go back to.

 If you are checking out or cloneing the github repository, I recommend you don't make changes in the directory you checked out.
 Make a duplicate, fork or in the unreal launcher, a clone of the project to work on.
 That way if I make a change and you check it out, it won't overwrite work you've done.